 Adult ESL Vocabulary Resources for the Fall

 I created my line of fall vocabulary resources especially for a class of Saudi students I once had who were enraptured by the cooler temperatures fall promised but hadn’t yet been frozen by a winter season.
-Some of them were parents who looked forward to showing their children some American cultural activities for the season and others were excited to try some with groups of friends.
+Some of them were parents who looked forward to showing their children some American cultural activities for the season, and others were excited to try some with groups of friends.

 The Fall Vocabulary Introduction BOOM deck is perfect to offer anyone who missed class on the day of the digital presentation or anyone who wants/needs a little more practice in hearing/saying the words.

 From there, depending on the levels of your students, any of the Fall Vocabulary BOOM decks (levels 1, 2, 3, & 4 + an intro are available as a bundle and separately) make review fun for students but easy on you.
 My Fall Vocabulary worksheets include a variety of activities that can be done as solo work, with a partner, or in small groups.
 Finally, the Fall Vocabulary Bingo is a great way to review or even assess their memory of the vocabulary.
+NEW: I just added a new fall-flavored resource!
+How about a set of Fall Facts & Opinions task cards?

 More Seasonal Adult ESL